 7 - Sanding Your Furniture

-It’s harder to remove heat marks on older tables or furniture because the moisture is deep inside the wood.
+It’s harder to remove white heat marks on older tables or furniture because the moisture is deep inside the wood.
 In this scenario, your only choice may be to sand the area affected by the heat stain.
 This involves using sandpaper to rub down the wooden table and remove the heat stain.

 Once the white mark is gone you may need to repaint the table to cover the mark left by your sanding and/or clean the surface and apply a finish to protect it.
 If you are not confident in your DIY skills you may wish to leave this to a professional.

 How to Prevent Heat Marks on Wood

 It’s better to prevent heat marks than to remove them.
 Investing in coasters for cups and dish mats or heat mats for your meals will ensure your wood table is protected from hot items.
 You may also want to invest in a varnish or wax for your wood surface.
 These can protect against heat, water, and other common causes of white marks and stains.